JoaoLobo94/kyero-test/README.md

 ## Setup

-To setup this excercise you can `cd` into this directory and run `bundle install`.
+To setup this exercise you can `cd` into this directory and run `bundle install`.
 Then, in order to have some sample data to work on, you can run `rake db:create && rake db:migrate && rake db:seed`.

 In order to run the specs, you can simply run `bundle exec rspec`